 - Good moral character and willingness to succeed

 - No association with Street Gangs

-For those interested in becoming an Explorer, an application form is required to be completed and mailed or dropped off to the Police Department.
+For those interested in becoming an Explorer, an application (PDF) form is required to be completed and mailed or dropped off to the Police Department.

 Upon acceptance to the Explorer Program, the candidate must complete an 18-week academy and incur a portion of the cost for a uniform.
 The department will provide a work uniform consisting of a uniform shirt, pants, and belt.
 The candidate must provide his / her own pair of uniform boots.
 The department will also provide the candidate with personal safety equipment for training sessions.